Green-Software-Foundation/if-docs/docs/pipelines/teads.md

 - `Multiply`
 - `Divide`

-We'll go through each step in the energy estimate and examine how to implement it in a manifest file using IF's standard library of `builtins`.
+We'll go through each step in the energy estimate and examine how to implement it in an IMP file using IF's standard library of `builtins`.

 ## Impact Framework implementation

-First, create a manifest file and add this following boilerplate code:
+First, create an IMP file and add this following boilerplate code:

 ```yaml
 name: carbon-intensity plugin demo